sidhu08/website-1/README.md

 cd website
 ```

-In order to develop with Python, you'll need the Python 3 development headers, so install them (for example, `apt-get install python3-dev` on Ubuntu).
+In order to develop with Python, you'll need the Python3 development headers, so install them (for example, `apt-get install python3-dev` on Ubuntu).
 You'll also need to install node.js.

 Next, you'll need to create a new virtualenv.
 A "virtualenv" is a separate virtual environment for working on different Python projects.
 It's good practice to create a virtual environment for each Python project you're working on, in case they have conflicting dependencies, and so that you make sure to record all the dependencies for each project.